 Clean Monday is meant for eating, drinking, and enjoying yourself not for overthinking tasting notes like you’re defending a thesis.
 So take a look below at the wines that simply work with every flavor on the Lenten table.
 Pop a bottle, fly a kite, and enjoy the festivities!

-An alternative with even more credentials is the Cuvee Les Alouettes Pouilly‑Fumé 2022 from Domaine Jean‑Max Roger.
-A textbook Sauvignon Blanc from the Loire, with even more pronounced minerality and a subtle smoky character.
-The latter comes exclusively from the combination of soils (limestone, flint, and marine fossils) in the Bué area.
-The Roger family works its magic, and the wine ends up with cool acidity, smoky hints, and an elegant, strict profile.
-This minerality should not go to waste—octopus, calamari, fava with caramelized onions, lemony dishes, pickles, olives, mussel pilaf all bow to its presence.
-Aromatically restrained, it doesn’t clash with herbs, and with no sweetness to confuse salty dishes, it stands tall with finesse.
+An alternative with even more pedigree is the Cuvée Les Alouettes Pouilly-Fumé 2022 from Domaine Jean-Max Roger.
+A benchmark Sauvignon Blanc from the Loire, with even more pronounced minerality and a subtly smoky character.
+That smokiness is owed entirely to the unique combination of soils (limestone, flint, and marine fossils) in the Bué area.
+The Roger family, of course, adds its own touch, and the wine emerges with refreshing acidity, smoky nuances, and an elegant, disciplined profile.

-We stay with stainless‑steel wines, but move to something fuller and more distinctive.
-The Chablis 2022 from Domaine Billaud‑Simon is the Swiss army knife of the table.
+We’re still in the realm of stainless‑steel‑fermented wines, but now we’re moving to something fuller and more distinctive.
+Chablis 2022 from Domaine Billaud‑Simon otherwise known as the Swiss Army knife of the table.
 Its secret lies in the terroir.
-The Kimmeridgian soils of Chablis are full of marine fossils, giving the wine a very characteristic minerality and salinity—as if it were born to accompany mussels, clams, taramasalata, lagana, salads, vegetable dishes, and pickles.
-Its acidity is razor‑sharp, with the lemony character needed to act as a palate cleanser between all the different flavors.
-No creaminess, no oak—just that aristocratic character that, next to a piece of calamari dipped in taramas, gives the elegance that is clearly missing.
-Don’t worry, we continue…
+The Kimmeridgian soils of Chablis, packed with fossilized marine organisms, give Chardonnay a uniquely pronounced minerality and salinity, as if it were born to accompany mussels, clams, taramasalata, lagana, salads, vegetable dishes, and pickles.

-Just a few words: there is no dish that challenges it.
-It has purity and structure that stand everywhere, without covering flavors but without losing its own character.
-It has the power to support everything and the elegance not to dominate.
-Thirty‑four centuries of viticulture, 120‑year‑old vines, and the most authentic expression of volcanic terroir.
-Depth and clarity that make every food taste different.
-In short, Santorini 34 2023 is perhaps the most complete choice for a table full of contrasts.
-Don’t bother thinking whether you’ll eat the taramas first or the shrimp or the lemony dolma.
-Make one generous bite with everything and see what happens when you take a sip of Santorini 34 (mic drop).
+Fine, just a few words.
+There isn’t a dish that can challenge it.
+Assyrtiko has the purity and structure to stand anywhere on the table, without overpowering Lenten flavors but also without losing its own character.
+It has the strength to support everything, yet the elegance not to dominate.
+Thirty‑four centuries of viticulture, century‑old vines over 120 years old, and the most authentic expression of volcanic terroir.
+Depth and a sense of clarity that make every food taste different.

 Retsina is the alpha and omega of the folkloric Clean Monday table.
-It’s the +1 on our list, placed last because we know you’re a true enthusiast and won’t end the festivities without retsina.
-But of course we’re talking about the premium, modern, clean, incredibly aromatic version made from Assyrtiko.
-A provocative combination on its own.
-Aromas of lemon, grapefruit, pine, mastic, rosemary, and jasmine in their most refined and fresh expression.
-Its crisp acidity, resinous notes, full body, and purity make it incredibly versatile next to dolmadakia, fried dishes, crab salad, taramasalata, shellfish, seafood, marinated dishes, salty bites—everything.
-Let’s call it, for the day’s sake, “the Greek Champagne of Clean Monday.”
+It’s the +1 on our list, placed last only because we know you’re a true connoisseur there’s no way you’re closing the Triodion without a retsina.
+But of course, we’re talking about the premium, modern, clean, and incredibly aromatic version, made from Assyrtiko.
+A combination that’s provocative on its own.

 Christina Tsogka